onozeam/simple_translater/readme.md

 # Simple Translater
 A translater from English to Frensh using Pytorch.
-We can use this library as not only CLI but also a web application which is implemeted in Rust.
+This library could be used as not only CLI but also a web application.
+A web application interface is implemeted in Rust.

 ## Model
 [Universal Transformers](https://arxiv.org/abs/1807.03819)